Automatic Stove Shut Off for Natural Gas or Propane Stoves

 The Stove Off Lock Feature allows you to lock the gas supply off to the stove.
 When stove is in “Locked” mode, gas supply to the stove is disconnected.
 Nobody can use the gas stove until an unlocking process (button pressing in certain order) is complete.

 An additional safety feature has been added to the new Natural Gas, Propane Model.
 A Natural Gas, Propane sensor that will detect the presence of gas or propane in the kitchen.
 This could happen if gas is flowing with no flame, which could cause a potential mishap if a flame is ignited in the home.
-To prevent this the Stove Guard will sense the gas or propane and will shut off the supply going into the kitchen.
+To prevent this the device will sense the gas or propane and will shut off the supply going into the kitchen.
 A red light will come on and a buzzer will sound when gas or propane presence is detected.

 TAKE GAS LEAKS SERIOUSLY!